Join Bicycle NSW today for insurance, advocacy, support

 • "move from one marked lane to another across a continuous line separating the lanes."

-Extending the courtesy to paths
+Extending the courtesy to path users

-When riding on shared path and footpaths, we strongly encourage riders to give pedestrians and other riders 1 metre of space when overtaking.
+When riding on shared path and footpaths, we strongly encourage bike riders to give pedestrians and other riders 1 metre of space when overtaking.

 Bike riders are allowed to ride on footpaths if they are under the age of 16, or are with an under 16 bike rider.
 More about footpath riding in NSW.